2019 Rules and Regulations

 - Gathering and submitting all necessary forms.

-- Attending the managers’ meetings – refer to the Team Information Calendar.
+- Attending the managers’ meetings (mandatory for novice teams) and thoroughly understanding the team manager’s package – refer to the Team Information Calendar.

 - Arranging security for competitor’s belongings during the race and practices.

 - Ensuring that all team members are able to swim.

 - Attend the Coach Training Clinic – only required for novice coaches.